Community Storyteller · Impact Advisor

 - Historical patterns of preaching that shaped civilizations.

-- The theological and philosophical logic behind the Multiply platform.
+- Theological logic behind the Multiply platform.

 The How